 From Adirondack Northway I-87 Exit 23 in Warrensburg, follow Rt.
 9 north to Rt.
 28. It will pass through the picturesque villages of Wevertown, North Creek and North River and move into higher elevations, passing through the deep woods as it continues into the Village of Indian Lake, a base for rafting outfitters.

 From Indian Lake, continue northwest on Rt.
 30 to Blue Mountain Lake.
-A visit here must include a stop at the Adirondack Museum, known as the Smithsonian of the Adirondacks.
+A visit here must include a stop at The Adirondack Experience - The Museum at Blue Mountain Lake, known as the Smithsonian of the Adirondacks.
 A favorite attraction at the museum is the luxurious private rail car that the Vanderbilts used to travel to their various homes, including Great Camp Sagamore in Raquette Lake on Rt.
 28.